6 Qualities That All Strong Project Leaders Exude

 For example, set goals with input from stakeholders, team members and executive-level managers within the company.
 Avoid ambiguity and goals that do not provide value to the project and all parties involved.

 5. Have the Ability to Maintain Full Accountability and Documentation of Projects Managed

 Project leaders also understand that they are not omnipotent.
-The success of a project and it's leader is determined by the success of the project management office (PMO).
-Thus, the office should follow strict documentation requirements, which are essential to maintaining standardization,
+The success of a project and it’s leader is determined by the success of the project management office (PMO).
+Thus, the office should follow strict documentation requirements, which are essential to maintaining standardization, accountability and organization.

 Failure to maintain high accountability and visibility may lead to changes in budget or scope that could derail the success of the project.
 Thus, all project offices should utilize record-keeping software systems, like Oracle Primavera, that automatically track and detail expenses, resource availability and status of project tasks and activities.

 6. Have the Ability to Leverage the Talents and Strengths of Each Team Member

 In keeping with the focus on the role of the PMO, all team members contribute to the success of a project.
 Strong project leaders should take advantage of the strengths of each talent member throughout the duration of the project.
 But, there are times when employees may fail to meet expectations.